creative-tutorials/electron-app/README.md

 - **Electron Integration:** A streamlined setup for building cross-platform desktop apps with native functionalities.
 - **Typescript Support:** Benefit from type safety and improved code maintainability with built-in Typescript support.
-- **Bun Integration:** Leverage Bun's exceptional performance for a faster development experience and potentially faster applications.
+- **Bun Integration:** Make use of Bun’s outstanding performance for more efficient experience and that would make applications faster.

 **Getting Started:**